-After checking in, you and your pet will be taken to an examination area for the patient care team to assess.
+After checking in, your pet will be brought to an examination area for the patient care team to assess.
 Our patient care teams are led by a veterinary faculty member and include veterinary students, veterinary technicians and other veterinarians.
 We will discuss with you your pet’s condition, diagnostic and treatment options, and provide you with an estimate of costs during the evaluation.

 Hospitalization and Veterinary Intensive Care

 Your patient care team will make the necessary arrangements for discharge when your pet is ready to go home.
 Written care instructions will be provided.
 If you have any further questions or experience any problems with your pet after discharge, please call the Small Animal Hospital at (352) 392-2235 as soon as possible.
 Your family veterinarian will receive information regarding your pet’s diagnosis, treatment and follow-up plan.